You can return anyone with the assessments you select. The " — " option will return anyone without an assessment.

 Change the entity type to include any entities that exist in the campaign.

-Contact info has options for address, email, and phone number.
-For each category, you can select if they have or are missing the contact information and whether you only want to return folks with Confirmed information.
+Contact info has options for address, email, phone number, and social media.
+For each category, you can select if they have or are missing the contact information and whether you only want to return folks with confirmed information.
 For email and phone, you can also designate which type of email or phone you want to search on.
 For addresses, you can search for only good geocodes (meaning it can be mapped) or bad geocodes (cannot be mapped).

 Also, Contact Info uses an AND operation between criteria which means an individual has to match all selected options to appear after running the query.

 Use the list of language options to filter the list to anyone who has that language listed as their preferred language.

 You can search for any individual whose profile has, or has not, been updated within a specific period of time.